dividedbyzeroco/warp-server/readme.md

 Warp Server
 ===========

-__Warp Server__ is an `express` middleware for implementing scalable backend services.
+__Warp Server__ is a platform for implementing scalable backend services.
 It enables you to manage objects, webhooks and background jobs using a standard REST API, and comes equipped with various authentication features.

 Currently, `Warp Server` uses `mysql` as its database of choice, but can be extended to use other data storage services.